Jade Fever

-Jade Fever is a Canadian documentary television series from Discovery Channel Canada, produced by Omnifilm Entertainment.
+Jade Fever is a Canadian documentary television series from Discovery Channel Canada, produced by Omnifilm Entertainment, that ran for seven seasons between April 2015 and July 2021.
 The series follows a long-standing jade mining family as they explored and placer-mined nephrite jade in the Dease Lake area of Northern British Columbia while also running a small motel and souvenir business in Jade City.
-Narrated by Martin Strong, the series debuted in April 2015 and focused on the challenges of a small, family-run jade operation.
+The series was narrated by Martin Strong.

 Jade Fever was nominated for a 2016 Canadian Screen Award in the "Best Factual Program or Series" category.
-As of 2021, there have been 7 seasons.
 The series premiered on The Weather Channel in the US on June 5, 2021.
-It can also be watched in Germany, France, Sweden, Australia, Russia and in many other territories.
+It was also available in Germany, France, Sweden, Australia, and Russia, among other territories.
 In April 2021, Jade Fever became available to stream on CTV.ca.

 The series was cancelled in July 2021.
-Prior to its cancellation, Tahltan First Nation claimed the series was being filmed in a mine in Tahltan territory without approval from the nation.
+Prior to its cancellation, Tahltan First Nation claimed the series was filmed in a mine in Tahltan territory without approval from the nation.
 However, permits from the Ministry of Energy and Mines had been obtained.
 In July 2021, Bell Media did not respond to questions of whether the series was pulled off-air owing to pressure from the Tahltan First Nation.

 Summary

 Jade City is a remote highway stop in northern British Columbia with a community of 25 run by Claudia Bunce and her husband Robin.
-They mine a huge jade claim and they employ most of the people in town.
-If they strike it rich everyone wins; if they fail, a whole town falls flat on its face.
+They mine a large jade claim and employ most of the people in town, making the town dependent on the financial success of the mine.